Cite this

 \[\begin{aligned} \log \frac{1}{p({\color{#009B55}{\texttt{green}}} \mid \mathlarger{\mathlarger{\mathlarger{\bullet}}})} \end{aligned}\]

 The surprise of finding a \(\textcolor{#009B55}{\texttt{green}}\) \(\color{#009B55}{\mathlarger{\mathlarger{\mathlarger{\bullet}}}}\) depends on how many different colors of \(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\) are in our set of objects.
-In the same way we calculated entropy as a probability-weighted average of all possible outcomes of a random event, we can similarly compute an average uncertainty of the object’s color, given that the object is a \(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\) (Figure 6a).
+Just as we calculated entropy as a probability-weighted average over all outcomes, we can compute the average uncertainty of the object’s color given that the object is a \(\mathlarger{\mathlarger{\mathlarger{\bullet}}}\) (Figure 6a).
 This yields the point-wise conditional entropy:

 \[\begin{align} \label{conditional_entropy_point} H(\mathrm{X}\mid \mathlarger{\mathlarger{\mathlarger{\bullet}}}) = \sum_{\substack{x \in \{\textcolor{#009B55}{\texttt{green}}, \textcolor{blue}{\texttt{blue}} , \\ \textcolor{#FFB528}{\texttt{yellow}}, \textcolor{gray}{\texttt{gray}}\}}} p(x \mid \mathlarger{\mathlarger{\mathlarger{\bullet}}}) \log \frac{1}{p(x \mid \mathlarger{\mathlarger{\mathlarger{\bullet}}})} \end{align}\]